MyMel2001/NodeBench/BENCH.md

         * Sum the squares.
     * Print the sum as the only output.

-    No for, range, or manual index-based loops allowed - all transformations must use the library’s functional methods.
+    No for, range, or manual index-based loops allowed - all transformations must use the librarys functional methods.

 Just make a single ".go" file.
 ```